Funding opportunity

 - strengthen organizations’ and institutions’ EDI competencies.

-To submit an application for a Dimensions Canada grant, postsecondary institutions must form a group composed of at least two institutions, at least one of which one of which must be or have been part of a Dimensions Canada recognition program cohort.
+To submit an application for a Dimensions Canada grant, postsecondary institutions must form a group composed of at least two institutions.
+At least one institution must be a current or former member of a Dimensions Canada recognition program cohort.

 All member institutions of this group must: